jdiazravenna/tecsupProyecto/proyect-front-tecsup/mirepo.md

                   src="https://via.placeholder.com/80"
                 />
                 <p className="leading-relaxed">
-                  I am Francesca Rezza, a passionate technology enthusiast and a Systems Engineering student.
+                  I am , a passionate technology enthusiast and a Systems Engineering student.
 I'm on a journey to become a skilled Full Stack Developer, with a strong interest in continuous learning and embracing new challenges.
 My goal is